GilbertCloud/GilbertCloud.github.io/research_ed.md

 Funded by a NSF Graduate Research Fellowship and NASA PREFIRE grant.

-### Controls on Arctic Warming Project
+### Controls on Arctic Warming and Sea Ice Loss Project
 In this project, I determined how much of the observed Arctic warming and sea loss and variability we can attribute to changes in the winds and sea ice mean state.
-The most recent presentation of this project was a [poster](/assets/pdfs/AGU2024_Poster.pdf) at the annual AGU meeting in December 2024.
+The most recent presentation of this project was a [talk](https://cuboulder.zoom.us/rec/share/GsEv5-hrM2P29wCBbPzR3LT3FX5Ml_Ks_X-zGRzsZDWTkHmWh9cGQwsMa7n3TFaV.PqEq_PwvXoI2MHll)[Passcode: @9G%$qTA] at the Department of Atmospheric and Oceanic Sciences Colloquium in September 2025.
 The paper for this project is in press at _Environmental Research: Climate_ ([https://doi.org/10.1088/2752-5295/ae11cb](https://doi.org/10.1088/2752-5295/ae11cb)).

 Funded by a NSF Graduate Research Fellowship and NSF Arctic Natural Sciences grant.